Still don't see the answer to your question? Feel free to contact us.

 Yes.
 First Aid is located in the Sophie Danforth building across from the penguin exhibit.
 Please refer to the Zoo Map for exact location.

 Donation requests may be submitted online at http://rwpzoo.requestitem.com.
 Requests are reviewed and approved on a first-come first-serve basis.
-We will only honor requests from the tri-state area (RI, CT & MA).
+We will only honor requests from New England, New York, New Jersey, and Pennsylvania.
 We will donate only one time, per event, per organization, per year.
-Requests are limited to (2) admission passes for your event .
+Requests are limited to (2 - 4) admission passes for your event .
 These passes are only valid for general admission and cannot be used for Zoobilee, Jack–O–Lantern Spectacular or any other special event fundraiser.

 There are two main food concessions - the Serengetti Cafe located near Africa's Jambo Junction, and the Wilderness Cafe, located in the upper Zoo.
 There is also the River Camp Sweet Shop in Jambo Junction, as well as mobile carts located throughout the zoo.